maxiaopeng/dualmarker/README.md

 | pval\_SM1\_vs\_DMI   | 0.009765815    | pvalue of SM1-vs-DMI model           |
 | pval\_SM2\_vs\_DMI   | 7.84323e-09    | pvalue of SM2-vs-DMI model           |

+### *dm\_combM\_cox/logit*

+two functions for de novo identification of biomarker pairs from all dual-marker combinations.
+They use the similar input and get same output as *dm\_searchM2\_cox/logit*.

 ## dataset

 We demonstrate the package using [Imvigor210](http://research-pub.gene.com/IMvigor210CoreBiologies) biomarker data.
-This dataset includes the baseline characterization of PDL1 IHC, gene expression profiling(GEP) and mutations on 348 advanced UC patients as well as response and Overall survival(OS) data treated by Atezolizumab.
+This dataset includes the baseline characterization of PDL1 protein level(IHC), gene expression profiling(GEP) and mutations on 348 advanced UC patients as well as response and Overall survival(OS) data treated by Atezolizumab.
 The demographic info, clinical efficacy and biomarker data is stored in **clin\_bmk\_IMvigor210** dataframe, with gene expression variables containing ‘gep\_’ prefix, gene signature score variables containing ‘gepscore\_’ prefix and mutation variables containing ‘mut\_’ prefix.
 The GEP data and gene signature score is processed according to the IMvigor210CoreBiologies package and gene signature score is calculated using *hallmark* genesets from MsigDBv7.0 as well as signatures from the IMvigor210CoreBiologies package.
-The data is confirmed with the original publication.

 ``` r
 library(dualmarker)